AlexisCosano/Space-of-Conflict-Ascension/README.md

 Known issues:

-- When loading from map 1 to map 2 and viceversa, the character will sink 1 pixel into the texture he's standing on.
-Correct this by pressing the spacebar to jump and unstuck the character.
+- When loading from map 1 to map 2 and viceversa, the character will sink 1 pixel into the tile he's standing on.
+Fix this by pressing the spacebar to jump and unstuck the character.

 ----------------------------------------------------------------------